sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - Turned on the advanced setup on a Java repository
 - Added some vulnerable code via a pull request and viewed the scan results in the PR.
 - Turned on GitHub Advanced Security for Organization
-- Create a code with potencial security vulnerabilities
+- Create a code with potential security vulnerabilities
 - Apply autofixes to fix code vulnerabilities